-The NDSU School of Education, housed within the College of Human Sciences and Education, is sub-divided into three program areas: Counselor Education, Educational and Organizational Leadership, and Teacher Education.
+The NDSU School of Education, housed within the College of Arts & Sciences, is sub-divided into three program areas: Educational and Organizational Leadership, Health Education / Physical Education, and Teacher Education.

 The twelve faculty members in the Educational and Organizational Leadership program area are responsible for Master's level programs in both K12-focused Educational Leadership, including the innovative Teacher Leader Academy model that brings educational leadership coursework to a district near you, post-secondary-focused Educational Leadership, and doctoral degrees in Education with foci in Adult and Community Education, Institutional Effectiveness, and Organizational Learning and Leadership!